beachstrider/withrecap/README.md

 Install dependencies

-_Note: Dependencies only need to be installed once since we are using yarn workspaces_
+_Note: Dependencies can be installed from anywhere since we are using yarn workspaces_

 ```sh
 $ yarn install